CachyOS/linux-cachyos/README.md

 Include = /etc/pacman.d/cachyos-mirrorlist
 ```

-If you have a x86-64-v4 supprted CPU add the following:
+If you have a x86-64-v4 supprted CPU add the following over the arch repos:

 ```
 # cachyos repos